Some ideas on origins of Chalk Downland Landscape.

 They noted that the remains of flora and fauna in the sediments of the valley bottom were predominantly land based, albeit marshy, with very few representatives from streams, indicating that processes other than flowing water were involved in the formation of the coombe.
 (Reid, (1887) had come to a similar conclusion in the coombes of the South Downs – see A history of ideas on the origins of Chalk Downland landscape).
 They suggested that solifluction must have played a part in transporting the chalk debris away from the coombe, but they considered that transport by meltwater from snowfields was of equal if not greater importance as shown by the bedding and rolled chalk gravel (not noted by Reid in the South Downs).

 Kerney et al., (1964) found by dating the sediments eroded from the coombe and deposited in front of it, that most of it dated from a 500-year period between 8,800 and 8,300 BCE comprising what they called Zone III deposits.
-This was revised by later analysis to 9,700 BCE. for completion of the erosion phase.
+(This was revised by later analysis to 9,700 BCE. for completion of the erosion phase).
+They were able to show that the climate during this 500 year period was humid with temperatures hovering around freezing.

 They also estimated that about one third of the total volume of chalk eroded is within a radius of less than a mile from the coombe (Kerney et al., 1964, p185).
 As they also stated that most of this comprises their Zone III deposit, this implies that a volume equivalent to at least half of the volume previously removed was eroded during the last erosion phase.

-Kearney et al. attributed the rapid erosion to a humid climate with temperature hovering around freezing which was conducive to mass movement of frost shattered chalk.
-This example shows that it is the alternate freezing and thawing of chalk, rather than a constant frozen condition, which breaks the chalk down to a material which is susceptible to mass movement by solifluction or gelifluction.
+Kearney et al. attributed the rapid erosion to mass movement encouraged by temperatures which were ideal for producing solifluction or gelifluction of frost shattered chalk by alternate freezing and thawing.
 It also shows how quickly this type of erosion can remove large volumes of chalk.

 Many of those tributary dry valleys of the Elham Valley which are orientated roughly east-west show asymmetry of their slopes.
 The northerly facing slopes are steeper than the southerly facing slopes.
 This is a feature typical of a landscape formed in cold climates and is a result of their aspect, where nivation is prevalent on the cold north facing slopes.
 In that respect they are like the north facing coombes described above.